 4. Train your staff

-Organizations also need to invest in training for their security staff.
+Organizations also need to invest in specialized training for their security staff.
 The threat landscape shifts on a daily basis, and IT security professionals can only keep up if they are constantly learning about the newest threats and potential countermeasures.

 5. Establish and enforce cloud security policies

-Organizations need to have written guidelines that specify who can use cloud services, how they can use them, and which data can be stored in the cloud.
+All organizations should have written guidelines that specify who can use cloud services, how they can use them, and which data can be stored in the cloud.
 They also need to lay out the specific security technologies that employees must use to protect data and applications in the cloud.

 6. Secure your endpoints